Anthidium maculosum: Non-territorial males

 There are two types of non-territorial males in A. maculosum.
-One type is a satellite male that stays in one corner of the territory and doesn't patrol as widely as the resident owner.
+One type is a satellite male that stays in one corner of the territory and does not patrol as widely as the resident owner.
 The second type is a wandering intruder that visits certain territories repeatedly.
 For example, a wandering intruder has been seen to go between two different sites 18 times within an hour.
 The transient bee might call before he is detected by the resident bee.
 These non-territorial males flee the scene immediately after being approached by the resident bee.
 If caught by the resident male while attempting to copulate, the non-territorial male and the female he is trying to reproduce with will be violently struck by the resident bee in order to separate the pair.
 In other cases, the resident male will pull the non-territorial male off the female and continue to copulate with the free female.
 It seems that in general, non-territorial males mate fewer times than territorial males.

 Mating behavior

 Because A. maculosum is a solitary bee, males do not go and look for emerging females.
 In addition, because females are dispersed widely, this makes it more difficult for males to find emerging females.
 He arrives at the resource first and lets the females come to him.
 The male takes part in polygyny to maximize fertilization because males have little genetic gain when mating with females.
 Therefore, males will mate with multiple females in hopes that this will increase the probability of propagating the male's genes.
 Sometimes, a male will emit a pheromone in order to attract a female to his flower or territory.
 A male normally hovers around his territory but when he detects a female, he will stop flying and hover.
 The male waits for a female A. maculosum to land on a flower and then he quickly charges at her.
 He grabs her and lands on her back.
-If he is successful in grabbing her, he will proceed to rub the female’s head and thorax with his fore- and midlegs.
+If he is successful in grabbing her, he will proceed to rub the female's head and thorax with his fore- and midlegs.
 Next, he falls back on the female and pokes her with his genital claspers before starting copulation.
 Copulation lasts for about 20–25 seconds, and then the female starts to fight back by moving and kicking.
 The pair then separates.